WenSimEHRP/JGRPP-wiki/Features/Realistic-braking.md

 This is a significant change from the layouts suggested by many beginner tutorials.

 It is possible to change the braking model during a running game.
-However this may be blocked if there are signals prsent which are not allowed in the realistic mode.
+However this may be blocked if there are signals present which are not allowed in the realistic mode.
 These can be found using the `find_non_realistic_braking_signal` console command.
 (To save some typing, you can do `find<TAB KEY>`).